Flute Playing: A Stepping Stone to Higher Education and Lifelong Learning

 Join us via Zoom as we continue our virtual series, Fluting with the Stars! with Dr. Brian Dunbar, Assistant Professor of Flute at the Crane School of Music at SUNY Potsdam, New York.
 We welcome this opportunity to introduce you to this vibrant flutist, performer, teacher, and passionate promoter of inclusion and diversity in the arts.
 Join us as Brian works with a grade school student in the early developing stages and a high school senior preparing for college auditions.
 We will also have an open discussion about his journey in music as well as his recent commission projects.
-Teachers, students, and flutists of all levels will find this afternoon informative, inspiring, and inclusive.
+Teachers, students, and flutists of all levels will find this afternoon informative and inspiring.
 We know you will leave feeling inspired and energized as student, teacher, and performer.
 Learn more about Dr. Brian Dunbar below and in our Pipeline interview.

 Free to Chicago Flute Club Member

 For more information on the Chicago Musical Pathways Initiative (CPMI) and for specific details on the 2021-2021 auditions for the student cohort please visit: www.chicagopathways.org/audition/

 Dr. Brian Dunbar, a native of St. Augustine, FL, enjoys performing as a soloist, orchestral performer, and chamber musician, in addition to his activities as a flute instructor.
 He earned a Doctor of Musical Arts from Louisiana State University, Master of Music from the University of Michigan, and Bachelor of Music from Stetson University.
 Dr. Dunbar is the Assistant Professor of Flute at the Crane School of Music at SUNY Potsdam.
 Previously he held teaching positions at Southern University and A&M College, Southeastern Louisiana University, and Louisiana State University.